You've done it.

 We are typically our on worst enemies.

-If you don't already have a blog strategy...I would suggest hitting up The Supply Closet and downloading my worksheet on how to create one.
+If you don't already have a blog strategy...I would suggest hitting up The Blog Better Bundle and grabbing my worksheet on how to create one.
 Having a strategy to begin with will not only help you create more and better content but it will take the ick factor out of sharing your content with the world.

 The intention behind your posts should be to serve, celebrate, inspire or encourage...when this is the intention, it feels less salesy to share the post